LYM52/COMP6248-Reproducibility-Challenge---DeepHoyer/README.md

 ## Details
 We use the data set in the original paper and the new data set to reproduce this regularization method.
 The reproducibility of the method is verified, and some problems and phenomena in the reproducing process are analyzed.
-* Mnist file：test code on the Mnist dataset
+* Mnist file：The code of reproducing the part of the experiment on the MNIST dataset
 * FashionMnist file：test code on the FashionMnist dataset
 * report